Discover How to Dispute Towing Charges on a Credit Card

 Though rules differ from region to region, towing companies are also required to keep appropriate documentation of your car and contact the police with your VIN number.
 By contacting the towing company and the police, you should be able to determine whether the reason for towing matches between the towing company and the entity that requested it.
 You also will find out whether the towing company filed the appropriate paperwork; if not, you'll have a leg up.

-With facts in hand, you can determine whether it's best to file a dispute with the bank or sue the towing company--or the requesting entity--in small claims court.
+With facts in hand, you can determine whether it's best to file a dispute with the bank or send demand letters to the towing company--or the requesting entity--in small claims court.

 Problems You Might Encounter During Your Towing Charge Dispute